devmaxcat/profile-generator-js/README.md

 # profile-generator-js
 A web package which generates colorful avatars for users or content.

-[Add an issue](https://github.com/devmaxcat/profile-generator-js/issues) for bugs or feature requests and feel free to submit pull requests!
+[Add an issue](https://github.com/devmaxcat/profile-generator-js/issues) for bugs or features and feel free to submit pull requests!

 # Get Started
 Install `profile-generator-js` (NPM)